MarybenK/Portfolio/data_processing/data_processing/README.md

 environment setup and Spark cluster initialization to performing distributed data transformations.

+📘 sql_database_analysis.ipynb
+This notebook demonstrates a complete SQL-based data analysis workflow.

+### Key tasks:
+- Connecting to a relational database
+- Exploring database tables and schema
+- Running SQL queries (SELECT, JOIN, GROUP BY, WHERE)
+- Performing aggregations and filtering
+- Extracting insights from structured data
+- Preparing cleaned datasets for further analysis

+This notebook represents a typical real-world data engineering or database analytics task.

 ### Key topics covered:
 - Installing and configuring PySpark
 - Creating and verifying a Spark session